prentiss04/RPD_Accident_ML/README.md

 (ii) Create a US heatmap visualization based on the severity of the accidents

-## Description of the data exploration phase of the project
+## Description of the data exploration phase of the project - RS

-## Decription of the analysis phase of the project
+## Decription of the analysis phase of the project - PPD

-## Technologies, languages, tools, and algorithms used throughout the project
+## Technologies, languages, tools, and algorithms used throughout the project - RS

-## Result of analysis
+## Result of analysis - PPD

-## Recommendation for future analysis
+## Recommendation for future analysis - PPD/RS

-## Anything the team would have done differently
+## Anything the team would have done differently - PPD/RS

+## Notes
+ add link the google preso
+ add link to tableau file
+ add ML txt file (link and commit)